< Back to Blog

 There are a lot of existing cleaning approaches that can be repurposed from fields like photography where precision lenses and specialized coatings are common.
 Ultimately, all of us in the robotics and sensor industries should continue to innovate and share best practices for sensor cleaning to ensure that the platforms we create can successfully operate under all real world conditions.

-While sensor cleaning isn't something the Tangram Vision SDK addresses yet, there are many other sensor challenges that it does.
+While sensor cleaning isn't something the Tangram Vision Platform addresses yet, there are many other sensor challenges that it does.
 If you're currently working on a sensor-enabled platform, we'd encourage you to download it and test it for free.
 And if you have any comments or suggestions for this blog post or any others, please tweet at us to let us know!

 Share On: